-Remuneration guidelines for the CEO and other senior managers 2017
+Remuneration guidelines for the CEO and other senior managers

-Pursuant to the resolution by Annual General Meeting held on May 3, 2017, the following guidelines apply for remuneration and other terms of employment for the CEO and the senior management:
+Pursuant to the resolution by Annual General Meeting held on May 3, 2018, the following guidelines apply for remuneration and other terms of employment for the CEO and the senior management:

-These guidelines concern the remuneration and other terms of employment for the CEO and other senior managers.
+- These guidelines concern the remuneration and other terms of employment for the CEO and other senior managers.
 Senior managers include Group Management.
 The guidelines are valid for employment agreements entered into after the approval of the guidelines by the AGM, and for changes made to existing employment agreements thereafter.

-Remuneration to the CEO and other senior managers will include fixed salary (base salary), possible variable remuneration, other benefits and pension.
+- Remuneration to the CEO and other senior managers will include fixed salary (base salary), possible variable remuneration, other benefits and pension.
 The variable compensation comprises (i) an individual annual variable compensation, and may also, as a supplement, include (ii) a long-term incentive program.

 - The total remuneration should correspond to market conditions and be competitive in the senior manager’s relevant labor market.
 Fixed salary and variable remuneration is to be linked to the manager’s responsibility and authority.
 The annual variable salary for the CEO and the other members of the management may not amount to more than 60 percent of the fixed annual gross salary.
 The variable remuneration is to be based on the outcome of predetermined objectives and, as far as possible, be linked to the growth in value of the Capio share, from which the shareholders benefit.

-Programs for variable remuneration shall be designed in such a way as to enable the Board of Directors, if exceptional economic conditions prevail, to restrict or omit payment of the variable remuneration if such action is deemed reasonable and consistent with the company’s responsibility towards shareholders, employees and other stakeholders.
+- Programs for variable remuneration shall be designed in such a way as to enable the Board of Directors, if exceptional economic conditions prevail, to restrict or omit payment of the variable remuneration if such action is deemed reasonable and consistent with the company’s responsibility towards shareholders, employees and other stakeholders.

 - In the event of termination of employment, the notice period should not exceed 12 months.
 The right to severance payment, which shall only be payable if the termination is initiated by the company, should not exceed 12 months, and include a reduction of other income during the period.
 Consequently, the combined notice period and period during which the employee is entitled to severance payment should not exceed in aggregate 24 months.

 - Pension benefits should if possible be defined by contribution but may also be defined by benefit, or by a combination thereof, and should entitle the senior manager to pension payments from the age of 65 at the earliest, unless local regulations provide otherwise.
-Variable remuneration shall not be included in the base when calculating pension unless local regulations provide otherwise
+Variable remuneration shall not be included in the base when calculating pension unless local regulations provide otherwise.

 - Matters of remuneration for the CEO shall be prepared by the Remuneration Committee and be resolved by the Board of Directors.
 The remuneration for senior managers who report directly to the CEO shall be prepared by the Remuneration Committee and can also be resolved by the Remuneration Committee.

 - The Board of Directors may derogate from the guidelines in certain cases if there are special reasons for doing so.
-Special reasons may include, for example, offering to members of the senior management who reside outside Sweden terms that are competitive in their country of residence
+Special reasons may include, for example, offering to members of the senior management who reside outside Sweden terms that are competitive in their country of residence.